The Best Tactical Knife Review

 - Long, versatile blade

-- Ergonomic handle with nice grip
+- Ergonomic handle with an excellent grip

 - Great price